-The Department's mission is to fulfill the mission of VSU such that the program will prepare informed citizens, globally competitive leaders and highly effective ethical professions through evidence-based patient centered experiences in rural and urban settings.
+The Department of Nursing's mission is to deliver a liberal education that includes a foundation in the arts, science, humanities, and nursing for professional nursing practice, fulfilling the mission of VSU such that the program will prepare informed, globally competitive leaders and highly effective ethical professionals through evidence-based patient centered experiences in rural and urban settings.
 These settings will prepare diverse graduates with the foundation for lifelong learning as a member of an interprofessional health care delivery team.